 6.7.2 The amount of interest is an amount equal to interest from time to time received and attributable to cash paid by that Payment Party and credited to the Reserve Account and not subsequently withdrawn, repaid or set off.

-6.7.3 While any interest is credited to the Reserve Account, it shall be deemed to form part of the relevant Trading Party’s Credit Cover for the purposes of this paragraph 6.7 only, and may be applied by the FAA on behalf of the BSC Clearer accordingly.
+6.7.3 While any interest is credited to the Reserve Account, it shall be deemed to form part of the relevant Imbalance Party’s Credit Cover for the purposes of this paragraph 6.7 only, and may be applied by the FAA on behalf of the BSC Clearer accordingly.

 6.8 Banking Charges and Interest